 Luzzi has been awarded the US Air Force Meritorious Civilian Service Medal, the Ellis Island Medal of Honor, and the George Heilmeier Award for Research Innovation.
 He is a member of the Board of Directors of the Advanced Cyber Security Center and was a recent member of the Defense Science Board Task Force on Cyber Supply Chain Risk.
 He was a Science and Technology Fellow with the Chief of Naval Operations Strategic Studies Group and a member of the US Air Force Scientific Advisory Board, including as Science and Technology Chair.

-John is Senior Vice President and Chief Information Security Officer for Liberty Mutual Insurance.
-He has enterprise-wide responsibility for Liberty Mutual’s global information security strategies and programs.
+John McKenna, President of RoundTable Security, retired as Senior Vice President and Chief Information Security Officer for Liberty Mutual Insurance in 2018.
+While there, he had enterprise-wide responsibility for Liberty Mutual’s global information security strategies and programs.

 John joined Liberty Mutual in 1979.
 His career in Information Technology has included assignments as a software developer, data base analyst, program manager of enterprise data strategies and strategic development initiatives, Market CIO, and VP of IT Strategy and Planning.

 John holds a B.S. degree from the University of New Hampshire.

 Christopher Perretta, Chief Information and Operations Officer, MUFG Americas Holding Corp.
 (Retired)